ursatile/css4eng/301-styling-forms-and-fields.md

 We're also going to apply a `transform` to the `::picker-icon`, and add a `transition` so we get a bit of animation when we open the dropdown:

-{% example select-03-select-open-and-picker.html elements="style" iframe %}
+{% example select-03-select-open-and-picker.html elements="style" iframe_style="height: 240px;" %}

 Next, let's style the options in the drop-down list, including the one which is currently selected.
 This uses three more selectors:

 * `option` targets the `option` elements
   * *this is a regular CSS element selector, it's just never worked before.*
 * `option:checked` targets the selected option itself
-* `option::checkmark` targets the checkmark indicator next to the selected option
+* `option::checkmark` targets the checkmark indicator next to the selected option.

+We'll give each option a 2px border (except the top one, 'cos the select already has a bottom border and we don't want to double it up), give the selected option a blue background, and replace the checkmark with a ▶ character:

-{% example select-04-select-option-checked-and-checkmark.html elements="style" iframe %}
+{% example select-04-select-option-checked-and-checkmark.html elements="style" iframe_style="height: 240px;" %}

-I know about a new selector, and a new property value.
-The selector is `::picker(select)`, which targets the drop-down menu (the thing that drops down when you activate the control), and the value is `appearance: base-select`, which we need to apply to the select and to the picker pseudo-element.

->
+So far, so good - it's still basically a drop-down list, it's just a very colourful drop-down list.

+Let's go further.

+## Beyond Dropdown Lists

+One long-requested feature has been a way to activate a dropdown list from something that doesn't look like a drop-down list.
+This is now possible thanks to another feature in the new customisable select module: if the first child element of the `<select>` is a `<button>`, that button will be used as the closed state of the control.

+Here's a standalone example:

+{% example select-with-button-option.html elements="style,body" iframe %}